SKrotkih/YTLiveVideo-Android/README.md

 # YTLiveStreaming for Android

-Example of using YouTube Data API v3 on Android
+Example of using YouTube Data API v3 on Android.

-See example of using it on iOS here: [YTLiveStreaming for iOS](https://github.com/SKrotkih/YTLiveStreaming)
+See example of using the same API on iOS just here: [YTLiveStreaming for iOS](https://github.com/SKrotkih/YTLiveStreaming).

 Here was upgraded deprecated [YouTube WatchMe for Android](https://github.com/youtube/yt-watchme) project to the Kotlin 1.4.10.